 If you believe that the tax assessor has misjudged the value of your home, or if the taxable value is higher than that of similar homes in your neighborhood (of similar size, condition, and so on), you might wish to pursue an appeal.
 For more information, read Should You Challenge Your Property Tax Assessment in Pennsylvania?

 Beyond attempting to reduce the taxable value of your home, Pennsylvania allows for reduced property taxes if the homeowner meets certain requirements.
-Many of these programs were clarified and expanded through the Homeowner Tax Relief Act, Act 72 of 2004.
 Two of the most commonly used programs are:

-Homestead exemption.
-A portion of your Pennsylvania home's value may be exempt from property tax.
+Homestead and farmstead exemption.
+A portion of your Pennsylvania home's value may be excluded from property tax.
 The amount will depend on the tax jurisdiction or school district in which the home is located.
-Learn more about the homestead exemption from the Pennsylvania Department of Community and Economic Development, and check for details with your county's tax office.
+Learn more about the homestead and farmstead exemption and how to apply from the Pennsylvania Department of Community and Economic Development, and check for details with your county's tax office.

 Disabled veterans.
-A veteran who is blind, paraplegic, or a double amputee, or has a 100% military-connected disability may be exempt from Pennsylvania property tax.
-It depends on the veteran's economic need.
+The main residence of a veteran who served during wartime and is, as a result, blind, paraplegic, or a double amputee, or 100% disabled may be exempt from Pennsylvania property tax.
+The availability of the exemption depends on the veteran's economic need and disability rating.
 The same exemption is available to the unmarried surviving spouse of such a veteran.
 Learn more about the veterans' exemption from Pennsylvania's Department of Military and Veterans' Affairs.

 Need a lawyer?
 Start here.